osvara/css-modals/README.md

-# css-modals
-A set of responsive, CSS-only modals perfect for quick integration.
-Lightweight, customizable, and ideal for notifications, forms, and more—no JavaScript required.
+A collection of ready to use modals built using CSS.